 Is world travel part of your bucket list?
 Then this course is made for you.
 This course will provide real world skills for all aspects of the tourism industry including: air transportation, the cruise industry, all-inclusives, the tour and travel agency industry, geography of travel and various skills needed for a career in travel and tourism.
-The world will be explored through Google Maps and Tour Builder and virtual reality, integrating current travel trends as Airbnb and Hostels.
+The world will be explored through Google Maps and Tour Builder and virtual reality, integrating all current travel trends.
 Travel safety concerns will also be addressed.
-Project based learning will be used to explore European castles.
+Project based learning using Global Trek, Shutterfly Journal, The Next Top Travel Agent and others will be used to guide coursework.
 Throughout this 20 week course, The Amazing Race to Berlin, Rome, Paris and Prague will be played as class competitions.
 Classroom lessons will be engaging, student centered and will take you on a journey around the world.
 This course will end in a final project instead of an exam.
 This course is taught in English.